wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/creating-drive-subsystem.rst

 It is very important to use the ``setVoltage()`` method rather than the ordinary ``set()`` method, as this will automatically compensate for battery "voltage sag" during operation.
 Since our feedforward voltages are physically-meaningful (as they are based on measured identification data), this is essential to ensuring their accuracy.

-.. warning: While the ``TrajectoryGenerator`` accepts constraints including power, speed, and acceleration, it only does so to estimate maximum acceleration from the system characterization, and then limiting the generated trajectory's target poses to those constraints.
-The ``RamseteCommand`` itself does not enforce and isn't even aware of these restraints, and will instead directly push the output of its internal estimated required voltage calculations directly to this ``tankDriveVoltage()``.
+.. warning:: The ``RamseteCommand`` itself does not internally enforce any speed or acceleration limits before providing motor power settings to this method.
 During initial code development, teams are strongly encouraged to apply both maximum and minimum bounds on the input variables before passing these values to ``setVoltage()``.
-Otherwise, measurement unit or sign errors may cause the robot to move very far and/or very fast in unexpected directions.